 King's Innovation Portal helps students and parents use technology to enhance learning.

 The cost of textbooks required for High School is covered by a combination of Government subsidy and consumable fees which are listed in the fee schedule.
-Students collect their textbooks from the Student Services department of the College on a loan basis.
-Student Services is open during normal school hours.
+Students collect their textbooks from the school library on a loan basis.

 King's offers High School students free group tutoring during lunch hours and after school, four days a week.
 Heads of Department are available to help students with Maths, English, Science, Business, Performing Arts and English as a Second Language (ESL).
 Supervised study and general help with homework and assignments is available in the library after school until 5pm.